ethereumclassic/ethereumclassic.github.io/content/blog/2022-06-10-multichain-interoperability-to-ethereum-classic/index.en.md

  ## No Fee Transactions

-[Multichain](https://multichain.org) is offering no fee liquidity migration transactions to the Ethereum Classic network.
+[Multichain](https://multichain.org) offers no fee transactions on liquidity migration to the Ethereum Classic network.
 Most cross-chain transactions complete in under 100 seconds through Multichain's easy to navigate user interface.

 Guide: [How to use Multichain Router (Crosschain)](https://youtu.be/G8vN2c2Mhc4)